 The best part about this egg salad recipe is that it takes only 4 simple ingredients and comes together in just 10 minutes.
-It tastes amazing served on a thick slice of whole grain bread with leafy lettuce.
-You could even enjoy it with some crackers or in a tortilla as well.
+It tastes amazing served on a thick slice of whole wheat bread with leafy lettuce and sliced avocado.
+You could even enjoy it with some crackers or in a flour tortilla as well.

-Hard boiled eggs: You’ll need 6 hard boiled eggs for this egg salad recipe.
-Haven’t made hard boiled eggs before?
-Check out this easy tutorial.
-You can make them day of, or use leftover hard boiled eggs too.
+- Hard boiled eggs: You’ll need 6 hard boiled eggs for this recipe.
+You can make them day of with this easy hard boiled eggs in Instant Pot method, or use leftover hard boiled eggs too.
+You can even buy them premade from the grocery, although I do recommend making them fresh for more flavor.

-Pickle juice: I love the flavor that pickle juice adds.
+- Pickle juice: I love the flavor that pickle juice adds.
 If you don’t have any on hand, you could use lemon juice or white vinegar as well.
+You only need a few teaspoons.

 - Chopped chives: Chives pair wonderfully with egg salad.
 You can either include them in the mixture or add them on top.

 - Bacon: Crumbled bacon adds amazing flavor and texture.
-I like to add in bacon that’s extra crispy.
+I like to add in bacon that’s extra crispy so that it holds up when covered in the sauce.

-- Celery: Celery is a popular addition to egg salad.
-It adds a great crunch.
+- Celery: Celery is a popular addition and adds a nice crunch.

 - Onion: You could add in diced red onion for more fresh flavor.